DennisFrauen/structure_alignment_OT/README.md

 # structure_alignment_OT
-New approaches to protein structure alignment based on (Gromov)-Wasserstein distances
+The repository contains the R code for my master thesis "New approaches to protein structure alignment based on (Gromov)-Wasserstein distances".